Spuddeline/APPDEV-108367/articlea.md

 Python was named after the British comedy series *Monty Python's Flying Circus* - Guido van Rossum was a fan of the show!

+## Lorem ipsum dolor sit amet

+This is where Python ends.

 ## Resources
 ---
 Here are some helpful resources for learning more about Python: